-During WWI and WWII as many American families as possible needed to grow their vegetables so the farmers could ship food to Europe to support the war effort.
+During WWI and WWII, many American families needed to grow their vegetables so the farmers could ship food to Europe to support the war effort.
 Public spaces and containers became vegetable gardens, so many of our families had Victory Gardens.
-Times have changed, however, the need for fresh vegetables has not, thus we can all save money and serve the freshest possible vegetables at our dinner tables.
+Times have changed; however, the need for fresh vegetables has not, thus.
+We can all save money and serve the freshest possible vegetables at our dinner tables.

 My husband helped me with the building of the frames for the raised beds.